GGWPVV/microservice-test-bench/tests/discount_service/test_plan_discount_service.md

 from 2025-07-31 to 2025-08-02
 ---
 ## 3. Testing Environment
-- **Environment**: Docker Compose setup including only the required dependencies: PostgreSQL, Kafka, Kafdrop, Elasticsearch, Filebeat, Kibana
+- **Environment**: Docker Compose setup including only the required dependencies: user_service, score-service, PostgreSQL, Kafka, Kafdrop, Elasticsearch, Filebeat, Kibana,Redis.
-- **Note**: Other services (e.g., discount_service, score_service) are not required for testing user_service independently
+- **Note**: Other services (e.g., analitycs_service) are not required for testing user_service independently
 - **Config location**: See `docker-compose.yaml` in the root directory

 ---